Veterinarian with dog in clinic

 exotic

 Penzance Vets4Pets Ltd is part of the Vets4Pets chain.
 Based on the information available, the practice is set up for general first-opinion care with capacity for urgent, same-day problems and end-of-life support.
 Recent reviewers describe being seen “almost instantly” for an injured paw and being taken “straight away” for an ingestion/poisoning-type emergency, as well as staff arranging collection of a pet that had died at home and organising cremation.
-The practice is also listed as a Veterinary Nurse Training facility.

 #812